<span>3.3 GPA Colleges: See Schools That Accept a 3.3 GPA</span>

 A weighted GPA considers the difficulty of the classes you take.
 Honors, Advanced Placement (AP), and International Baccalaureate (IB) classes typically have a higher weight, meaning that a higher grade in these classes will result in a higher GPA.
 A weighted GPA is often used in college admissions to assess the academic rigor of a student's high school curriculum.

-An unweighted GPA, on the other hand, assigns a standard value to each letter grade regardless of the level of difficulty of the class.
+An unweighted GPA, on the other hand, assigns a standard value to each letter grade regardless of the class's difficulty level.
 An A in an honors class is assigned the same value as an A in a regular class.
 An unweighted GPA is often used in high school to give a general overview of a student's academic performance.

 Advanced Search